 Government of Canada’s web portal for business financial support, loans and access to credit including CEBA, CERS, CEWS, BCAP, RRRF and more.

 Government of Ontario's portal for businesses to get help with COVID-19 costs — Find out if your business is eligible for grants to help with the cost of personal protective equipment, property taxes, energy bills and extra support if you have to close or significantly restrict services because of provincial public health measures.
-Including information about Ontario's Small Business Support Grant providing up to $20,000 for Eligible Businesses Impacted by Provincewide Shutdown.
+Including information about Ontario's Small Business Support Grant providing up to $20,000 (up to $40,000 as of March 25, 2021) for Eligible Businesses Impacted by Provincewide Shutdown.

 Canada Emergency Business Account (CEBA) — This $55 billion program provides interest-free loans of up to $60,000 to small businesses and not-for-profits.
 Repaying the balance of the loan on or before December 31, 2022 will result in loan forgiveness of 33 percent (up to $20,000).

 Canada Emergency Rent Subsidy (CERS) — Canadian businesses, non-profit organizations, or charities who have seen a drop in revenue due to the COVID-19 pandemic may be eligible for a subsidy to cover part of their commercial rent or property expenses, starting on September 27, 2020, until June 2021.

 This subsidy will provide payments directly to qualifying renters and property owners, without requiring the participation of landlords.

 If you are eligible for the base subsidy, you may also be eligible for lockdown support if your business location is significantly affected by a public health order for a week or more.